Liknaw12/Predicting-heart-disease/README.md

 ## Dataset

-Upload your dataset manually in Colab using:
+Upload the dataset manually in Colab using:

 from google.colab import files files.upload()